Within 1 day

 Maintain specimen at room temperature.

-Blood should be drawn in the morning after an overnight fast (no caloric intake for at least eight hours), during which time the individual may consume water.
+Blood should be drawn in the morning after an overnight fast.
+Per the American Diabetes Association (ADA), fasting is defined as no caloric intake for at least eight hours.1

 Recent evidence revealed a diurnal variation in FPG, with mean FPG higher in the morning than in the afternoon, indicating that many cases of undiagnosed diabetes would be missed in patients seen in the afternoon.
 Glucose concentrations decrease ex vivo with time in whole blood because of glycolysis.
-The rate of glycolysis, reported to average 5% to 7% [approximately 0.6 mmol/L (10 mg/dL)] per hour, varies with the glucose concentration, temperature, white blood cell count, and other factors.
-Glycolysis can be attenuated by inhibition of enolase with sodium fluoride (2.5 mg fluoride/mL of blood) or, less commonly, lithium iodoacetate (0.5 mg/mL of blood).
-These reagents can be used alone or, more commonly, with anticoagulants such as potassium oxalate, EDTA, citrate, or lithium heparin.
+The rate of glycolysis, reported to average 5% to 7% [~0.6 mmol/L (10 mg/dL)] per hour, varies with the glucose concentration, temperature, white blood cell count and other factors.
+Glycolysis can be attenuated by inhibition of enolase with sodium fluoride (2.5 mg fluoride/mL of blood) or, less commonly, lithium iodacetate (0.5 mg/mL of blood).
+These reagents can be used alone or, more commonly, with anticoagulants such as potassium oxalate, EDTA, citrate or lithium heparin.
 Although fluoride maintains long-term glucose stability, the rate of decline of glucose in the first hour after sample collection in tubes with and without fluoride is virtually identical.
 (Note that leukocytosis will increase glycolysis even in the presence of fluoride if the white cell count is very high).
 After four hours, the glucose concentration is stable in whole blood for 72 hours at room temperature in the presence of fluoride.
-In separated, nonhemolyzed, sterile serum without fluoride, the glucose concentration is stable for eight hours at 25°C and 72 hours at 4°C.
+In separated, nonhemolyzed, sterile serum without fluoride, the glucose concentration is stable for 14 days at 25°C and 4°C.

 |Order Code||Order Code Name||Order Loinc||Result Code||Result Code Name||UofM||Result LOINC|